What should your pressure be?

 Do your pressure levels match the above?
 If yes, great!
 There’s no need to be concerned.

 If not, and you have noticed your central heating cutting out unexpectedly, your pressure levels are probably below 1 bar (too low) or around the 3 bar mark (too high).
-Don’t start scouring the internet for a boiler replacement just yet though, as fixing your pressure levels can be simple.
+Don’t use our ‘Find a boiler’ tool for a boiler replacement just yet though, as fixing your pressure levels can be simple.

 Worcester boiler pressure.

 When it comes to boilers, we at BOXT always stand by the same philosophy.
 Always choose those that are proven to be long-lasting and worry-free.
 You have probably heard of Worcester Bosch boilers and rightly so, as they have been recognised as the best brand in the boiler world.

 Opting for a quality boiler like Worcester Bosch, or another big brand, really helps to reduce the risk of any future faults cropping up - boiler pressure being one of these.